 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The governing body has formally met 6 times during the year.
+The governing body has formally met 7 times during the year.
 Attendance during the year at meetings of the governing body was as follows:

 Trustees Meetings attended Out of possible

-R S Cartledge (Vice Chairman) 6 6
+R S Cartledge (Vice Chairman) 7 7

-K Krynicki (Accounting officer) 6 6
+K Krynicki (Accounting officer) 7 7

-J Lamaison (Chairman) 6 6
+J Lamaison (Chairman) 7 7

-C Newell 5 6
+C Newell 7 7

-D Reynell 6 6
+D Reynell 6 7

-R Tipping 5 6
+R Tipping 5 7

-The Trustees undertook a Skills Audit in October 2017.
+The Trustees undertook a Skills Audit in July 2021.
 The audit showed a favourable mix of skills and competencies.
-It was felt new Trustees already had the skills and attributes needed to support the School and together with the Trustees induction pack and training opportunities these Trustees would very quickly be able to make a valuable contribution in their role.
-However Trustees still felt there was work to be done and a schedule of training would be prepared.
+It was felt Trustees had the skills and attributes needed to support the School and together with the Trustees induction pack and training opportunities these Trustees make a valuable contribution in their role.
+However, Trustees still felt there was work to be done and a schedule of training would be prepared.
+The work covered by the Trustees is found in the Academies handbook of which Trustees receive updated versions annually.
+Members of the Trust board also attend LGB committee meetings where specific areas of school responsibilities are discussed.
+Data is produced by experienced staff which is subject to strict audit regulations and meet the requirements of statutory returns.
+The past 18 months have proved challenging for both Trustees and the Trust under Covid restrictions.
+However, the Trust has continued to perform at the highest level and both teaching and learning and financial monitoring have been driven forward despite these restrictions.

 The Trustees also reviewed the skill set of the LGB.
 New Governors will undertake relevant training to support their role on the LGB.
-A skills audit for both Trustees and LGB will be carried out in 20/21 and findings would be brought to the Trustees so appropriate training or recruitment could be discussed.
 During the period of lockdown and beyond both the LGB and Trustees had been kept updated on the guidance and regulations that were required of the school to operate under the new rules.
 Trustees were grateful to the leadership and staff of the school for their part in ensuring all children continued their education whether remotely or in school.
 Both Trustees and the LGB met remotely during this time meeting both their obligations and providing support for leadership and the staff of the school.

-The Finance & Resources Committee is responsible for the Financial, Personnel, Premises and Health and Safety aspects of the academy's strategic and operational work.
-The Finance & Resources Committee is a committee of the main Board of Trustees and Local Governors.
+The Finance & Audit Committee is responsible for the Financial, Personnel, Premises and Health and Safety aspects of the academy's strategic and operational work.
+The Finance & Audit Committee is a committee of the main Board of Trustees and Local Governors.
 Its purpose is to approve the annual budget, review expenditure and forecast against the budget and propose larger items of expenditure.
 The committee is satisfied with the arrangement for reviewing data and the process that produces the information.
 Nominated Trustees of this committee will liaise with the external auditors to inform the committee of their findings.